mrkarimoff/agro-form/README.md

 - React-hook-form for validation
 - Axios for API calls
 - Github pages for deployment
-- Json sever as a backend
+- Json Sever as a backend